-Health equity is one of nine priority areas within the 2017-2021 State Health Improvement Plan for Florida.
+Health equity is one of nine priority areas within the 2017-2021 State Health Improvement Plan for Florida and is a strategic health priority for St. Lucie County within the latest 2021-2026 CHIP.
+Martin County's CHIP for 2021-2026 features economic and social mobility as a priority area.